Automattic/wp-calypso/packages/composite-checkout/README.md

 The main component in this package.
 It has the following props.

 - `steps: array`.
 See the [Steps](#steps) section above for more details.
-- `provisioningContent: React.ReactNode`.
-The component to display after the payment method is complete.

-The provisioningContent component should display a "pending" message and poll for full payment completion.
-When the provisioning is complete, it should use `setFormStatus` (see [useFormStatus](#useFormStatus)) to change the status to 'complete', which will cause `onPaymentComplete` to be called.

 ### CheckoutNextStepButton